Microsoft to gobble up Activision in $69 billion metaverse bet | Business

 The deal comes at a time of weakness for Activision, maker of games such as "Overwatch" and "Candy Crush".
 Before the deal was announced, its shares had slumped more than 37% since reaching a record high last year, hit by allegations of sexual harassment of employees and misconduct by several top managers.
 The company is still addressing those allegations and said on Monday it had fired or pushed out more than three dozen employees and disciplined another 40 since July.

-CEO Bobby Kotick, who said Microsoft approached him about a possible buyout, would continue as CEO of Activision following the deal, although the Wall Street Journal reported https://www.wsj.com/articles/microsoft-to-buy-activision-blizzard-games-11642512435 he was expected to leave after it closes.
+CEO Bobby Kotick, who said Microsoft approached him about a possible buyout, would continue as CEO of Activision following the deal, although he is expected to leave after it closes, a source familiar with the plans said.
 In a conference call with analysts, Microsoft boss Nadella did not directly refer to the scandal but talked about the importance of culture in the company.

 "It's critical for Activision Blizzard to drive forward on its renewed cultural commitments," he said, adding "the success of this acquisition will depend on it."
 'METAVERSE ARMS RACE'